-- MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)
+- MySQL version 5.6 or greater or MariaDB 10 or greater

 In the search field type WooCommerce.
 You will find the plugin WooCommerce by Automattic.

-The next step is the setup of the plugin using the setup wizard.
+The next step is the setup of the plugin in the WooCommerce setup wizard.

-in the first step in the set up of the plugin is the Store Setup – This is where you configure your store. you will need to provide basic and important information like where your store is located, which currency you use and what type of products you sell.
+The first step in the set up of the plugin is the Store Setup.
+This is where you configure your store. you will need to provide basic and important information like where your store is located, which currency you use and what type of products you sell.

 The second step is the Payment Setup.
 For an online store, you will need an online payment method.
-WooCommerce allows you add payment methods for the most popular payment methods Paypal and Stripe.
+WooCommerce allows you to add payment methods for the most popular payment methods Paypal and Stripe.
 To integrate them into your store, just enable the toggle button.
-But you will need to have signed up for this two payment methods.
-Also, add other payment methods, if your store serves a particular locality, then it only makes sense which payment method is popular in that area.
+But you will need to have signed up for these two payment methods.
+Also, if your store serves a particular locality, then it only makes sense which payment method is popular in that area.

 In the next step, you fill out the Shipping details – your shipping rate, and the shipping units